scholarsportal/Dataverse-Report/README.md

 The resulting excel file can be used in the metrics dashboard available at https://github.com/scholarsportal/Dataverse-Web-Report.

-Tested with Dataverse Version 4.10.1
+Tested with Dataverse Version 4.19

+# Dev Environment Set Up

+To install python modules

+pip3 install -r requirements.txt

+To update requirements.txt

+pip3 freeze > requirements.txt